Walrick/gui_tool/readme.md

 ````

 Our template needs to inherit from Base and to initialize by giving it the window argument, then we don't have to use widgets to display what we want.
-The tk_gui_tools widgets are accessible through the manage class which is initialized by inheriting from Base.
+The guitool widgets are accessible through the manage class which is initialized by inheriting from Base.
 Note also that it is possible to use Tkinter widgets as in the example of self.title using self.canvas.create_text (... etc).
 The widgets of tk_gui_tools called with self.manage.create_rectangle, for example, are described in the Widget section.
 It is possible to update the template thanks to the update () method, the time defined in refresh will be used to call update (), if refresh is set to 200 ms, update () will be called every 200 ms.